nus-cs2103-AY2122S1/tp/README.md

 ### Delete a task from a module: `delete task`

-Delete the specified task from the specified module.<br>
+Delete the specified task from the specified module by providing the module name and the task id.<br>
 Also delete the task from all the students in that module.

 Format: `delete task m/<module name> ti/<task id>`